5irRandom/Readme-Generator/README.md

 # Readme Generator
 ## Description

-A simple Readme Generator using the console log, to automatically create and write to a file
+A simple Readme Generator using the console log, to automatically create and write to a file, as an example this was made using it.

 ## Installation